65 Math

 This book is intended to help candidates prepare for entrance examinations in mathematics and scientific subjects, including STEP (Sixth Term Examination Paper).
 STEP is an examination used by Cambridge Colleges for conditional offers in mathematics.
 This book bridges the gap between school and university mathematics, and prepares students for an undergraduate mathematics course.
 The questions analysed in this book are all based on past STEP questions and each question is followed by a comment and a full solution.
 The comments direct the reader’s attention to key points and put the question in its true mathematical context.
 The solutions point students to the methodology required to address advanced mathematical problems critically and independently.

-Abstract Algebra (GNU Free Documentation Licence) by Tom Judson
+Abstract Algebra by Tom Judson (GNU Free Documentation Licence).

 This text is designed to teach the principles and theory of abstract algebra.
 The first half of the book presents group theory, through the Sylow theorems, with enough material for a semester-long course.
 The second-half is suitable for a second semester and presents rings, integral domains, Boolean algebras, vector spaces, and fields, concluding with Galois Theory.